FAQs

 What is ketamine?

 Ketamine is a generic medication that has been used as a surgical anesthetic for more than 50 years.
 It is FDA-approved for that purpose, and the World Health Organization considers it an “essential medication” for any medical system in the world.
-In addition to its anesthetic effects, in recent decades low doses of ketamine have been found to exert powerful beneficial effects on neurons (nerve cells) which have proven to be useful in treating many conditions that affect the brain, including: • Depression (including treatment-resistant depression and post-partum depression) • Anxiety disorders • Obsessive-compulsive disorder (OCD) • Post-traumatic stress disorder (PTSD) Ketamine has also also been found to help other disorders of the nervous system that result in chronic pain, such as: • Sciatica • Fibromyalgia • Migraine headaches • Various forms of chronic nerve-related (neuropathic) pain
+In addition to its anesthetic effects, low doses of ketamine have been found to exert powerful beneficial effects on neurons (nerve cells) which have proven to be useful in treating many conditions that affect the brain, including: • Depression (including treatment-resistant depression and post-partum depression) • Anxiety disorders • Obsessive-compulsive disorder (OCD) • Post-traumatic stress disorder (PTSD) Ketamine has also also been found to help other disorders of the nervous system that result in chronic pain, such as: • Sciatica • Fibromyalgia • Migraine headaches • Various forms of chronic nerve-related (neuropathic) pain

 How does ketamine work?